runhyve/chef-hypervisor/README.md

 ## Provision bhyve hypervisor

-Clone this repositor and run installation script:
+Clone this repository and run installation script:
 `sudo ./install.sh`
 The script will install Chef and apply Cookbook on current host